SvenRosvall/AutoLdrSpotDetector/docs/Design.md

   and the moving average value.
   The LDR is adjusted with this average diff from all LDRs.
 The own LDR diff is weighted higher.

+## StateDecider class
+The concrete state decider implements the algorithms for deciding when an LDR shall change state.
+There is one StateDecider object for each LDR.
+The StateDecider object is created during the setup phase by a factory object owned by the specific detector algorithm.

+There are a few state decider algorithms:
+* InstantStateDecider : Changes state of the LDR as soon as the read value passes the threshold of the LDR.
+* TimedStateDecider : Changes state of the LDR when the read value has stayed above/below the threshold for a given time period.

+A state decider factory can be provided when a detector algorithm is created.
+If no such factory is provided the detector algorithm uses a default factory that is chosen to suit that detector algorithm.